 If you’re weighing legal action against a contractor, subcontractor, construction company or property owner in Fort Lauderdale or Hollywood, don’t make the mistake of thinking you have forever to file a construction lawsuit.
 Any such litigation in Broward County is subject to rules set forth at the Florida state level, and once the state-mandated period of time – known as the statute of limitations – has passed, it will be extremely difficult for your construction litigation lawyer to successfully file action on your behalf.

 Florida's 2017 statutes can be confusing, and vary depending on the type of construction litigation case.
 It is imperative to know how your case is likely to be classified, and the best way to know with any degree of certainty is to ask an attorney who specializes in this area of law.
-Any construction lawyer worth his or her salt will offer you a free, no-obligation case evaluation to gain a better understanding of the facts behind the action.

 Current Florida statutes